nataliadavtyan/oldagram/README.md

 * Rendered all the posts using the data file in Javascript.
 * Connected each like button to its post.
 * Added double-click to like the post.
-* There is an option to unlike the post.
+* Added an option to unlike the post.
 * Followed the design file on Figma.

 ## Room for improvement